 - some apples, chilled–use any variety you like to eat

-- You’ll also need popsicle sticks or cakepop sticks or something similar
+- You’ll also need popsicle sticks or cakepop sticks

 - Combine room temperature honey, coconut cream and salt in a medium, heavy-bottomed pan.
 Whisk to thoroughly combine.
 Attach candy thermometer to the side of the pan.